gushogg-blake/svelte-view-engine/readme.md

 `liveReload`: Auto reload the browser when component rebuilds (defaults to `dev`).

 `liveReloadPort`: WebSocket port to use for live reload message.
-Defaults to a random port between 5000 and 65535 (this will throw an error if the port is in use, so if you're using a process manager it will restart the app until it finds an open port).
+Defaults to a random port between 5000 and 65535 (this will throw an error if the port is in use, so if you're using a process manager it will restart the app until it finds an available port).

 `minify`: Use [rollup-plugin-terser](https://github.com/TrySound/rollup-plugin-terser) to minify CSS and JS (defaults to `prod`).